TypicalHog/THCrypt/README.md

 ### Demo
 https://goo.gl/HsVj3S

+### Other stuff

+I had this project laying around so I picked it up and finished it for this coding challenge.

 I didn't have time to test it on any other platform but Windows :/

-I want to add the ability to pack multiple files/folders into 1 file and then encrypt it.
+I would like to add the ability to pack multiple files/folders into 1 file and then encrypt it.

 Also wanted to encrypt the file names and convert them to base64.

-I'm aware there is a possibility to recover deleted key.txt file and stuff but this is just a hobby project I made for fun so I don't really care.
+I'm aware there is a possibility to recover deleted key.txt file and stuff but this is just a hobby project I am working on for fun so I don't really care.